Skip to Content

 "statuscode":500,"Error":"Error sending message."

 To resolve, you may need to acknowledge messages in the queue, or you can adjust the message limit.
-The user-defined message limit is set on the Management Console Message Queues page in the Message Queues tab.
+The user-defined message limit is set on the Management Console Message queues page in the Message queues tab.
 Adjust the value in the Message Limit field, available under a queue's Advanced Options.